VDA5050/VDA5050/VDA5050_EN.md

 a | m | float64 | length of the ellipse semi-major axis	in meters. b | m | float64 | length of the ellipse semi-minor axis in meters. theta<br>} | rad | float64 | rotation angle (the angle from the positive horizontal axis to the ellipse's major axis inside the project-specific coordinate system).

-(*Remark: A MC system which doesn't support internally ellipses can choose `a` = `b` and `theta` = 0.0 to define a circle.
-A vehicle which doesn't support internally ellipses can choose the smaller half axis as a circle radius and ignore `theta` and behaves still standard conform.*)
+*Remark: A master control system which doesn't support internally ellipses can choose `a` = `b` and `theta` = 0.0 to define a circle.
+A vehicle which doesn't support internally ellipses can choose the smaller half axis as a circle radius and ignore `theta` and behaves still standard conform.*

 ![Figure xx allowedDeviationXY ellipse](./assets/ellipse.png)
 >Figure xx allowedDeviation ellipse